btschwertfeger/BiasAdjustCXX/README.md

 - Schwertfeger, Benjamin Thomas (2022) The influence of bias corrections on variability, distribution, and correlation of temperatures in comparison to observed and modeled climate data in Europe (https://epic.awi.de/id/eprint/56689/)
 - Linear Scaling and Variance Scaling based on: Teutschbein, Claudia and Seibert, Jan (2012) Bias correction of regional climate model simulations for hydrological climate-change impact studies: Review and evaluation of different methods (https://doi.org/10.1016/j.jhydrol.2012.05.052)
-- Delta Method based on: Beyer, R. and Krapp, M. and Manica, A.: An empirical evaluation of bias correction methods for palaeoclimate simulations (https://doi.org/10.5194/cp-16-1493-2020)
+- Delta Method based on: Beyer, R. and Krapp, M. and Manica, A. (2020): An empirical evaluation of bias correction methods for palaeoclimate simulations (https://doi.org/10.5194/cp-16-1493-2020)
 - Quantile Mapping based on: Alex J. Cannon and Stephen R. Sobie and Trevor Q. Murdock Bias Correction of GCM Precipitation by Quantile Mapping: How Well Do Methods Preserve Changes in Quantiles and Extremes? (https://doi.org/10.1175/JCLI-D-14-00754.1)
 - Quantile Delta Mapping based on: Tong, Y., Gao, X., Han, Z. et al. Bias correction of temperature and precipitation over China for RCM simulations using the QM and QDM methods.
 Clim Dyn 57, 1425–1443 (2021). (https://doi.org/10.1007/s00382-020-05447-4)
 - Schulzweida, U.: CDO User Guide, https://doi.org/10.5281/zenodo.7112925, 2022.